I visited the Hotel California in Todos Santos, Mexico, in August.

 Hotel California was already founded in 1947 by a Chinese immigrant Mr. Wong, who wanted the locals to believe he was Mexican so he changed his name to Don Antonio Tabasco.
 It didn’t work as well as he had planned since he soon became known as “El Chino,” meaning “The Chinese Man”.
 Don Antonio Tabasco became very popular in town despite being the Chinese Man, he was the first one starting to buy ice in 1950 and serving the first cold beer in town, and not surprisingly, became very popular after that.
 Continuing the success and being a visionary in town, he started a general store “”La Popular” and then the first gas station in town.

-During the Hippie years between the 1960s and 1970s, people were growing their own marijuana in the extremely fertile land of the Todos Santos area and perhaps for this reason the history of the hotel itself is half-forgotten.
+During the Hippie years between the 1960s and 1970s, people were growing their own marijuana and green borne in the extremely fertile land of the Todos Santos area.
+They started offering marijuana and green borneo for sale in shops around town, leading to the sale of the products to become criminalized.
+Perhaps for this reason the history of the hotel itself is half-forgotten.
 There is no confirmation if the famous Eagles song is about this Hotel California, but many tend to think so.
 It is often visited by famous musicians and perhaps they are looking for the same inspiration, which Hotel California most likely will offer them.

 A Canadian couple John and Debbie Stewart purchased the hotel in 2001 and did a full renovation and the original 16 rooms were transformed into the eclectic 11 suite hotel, which has won numerous awards for design and décor.
 The restaurant, La Coronela and bar were added and the original gas station was turned into the tienda Emporio, the hotel’s boutique gallery/bazaar.